paritytech/polkadot/roadmap/implementors-guide/guide.md

 1. Validators are selected and assigned to parachains by the Validator Assignment routine.
 1. A collator produces the parachain block, which is known as a parachain candidate or candidate, along with a PoV for the candidate.
 1. The collator forwards the candidate and PoV to validators assigned to the same parachain via the Collation Distribution Subsystem.
 1. The validators assigned to a parachain at a given point in time participate in the Candidate Backing Subsystem to validate candidates that were put forward for validation.
-Candidates which gather enough signed validity statements from validators are considered "backed" and are called backed candidates.
+Candidates which gather enough signed validity statements from validators are considered "backable".
 Their backing is the set of signed validity statements.
-1. A relay-chain block author, selected by BABE, can include up to one (1) backed candidate for each parachain to include in the relay-chain block alongside its backing.
+1. A relay-chain block author, selected by BABE, can note up to one (1) backable candidate for each parachain to include in the relay-chain block alongside its backing.
+A backable candidate once included in the relay-chain is considered backed in that fork of the relay-chain.
-1. Once included in the relay-chain, the parachain candidate is considered to be "pending availability".
-It is not considered to be part of the parachain until it is proven available.
+1. Once backed in the relay-chain, the parachain candidate is considered to be "pending availability".
+It is not considered to be included as part of the parachain until it is proven available.
 1. In the following relay-chain blocks, validators will participate in the Availability Distribution Subsystem to ensure availability of the candidate.
-Information regarding the availability of the candidate will be included in the subsequent relay-chain blocks.
+Information regarding the availability of the candidate will be noted in the subsequent relay-chain blocks.
 1. Once the relay-chain state machine has enough information to consider the candidate's PoV as being available, the candidate is considered to be part of the parachain and is graduated to being a full parachain block, or parablock for short.

 Note that the candidate can fail to be included in any of the following ways: